TurboWarp/extensions/docs/MasterMath/BlockifyVR.md

 This extension does not yet support hand tracking.
 This feature is not planned unless there is enough user demand.
 This extension _can_ run on some 3DOF headsets, but 3DOF of controllers are not supported.

-If you have suggestions for more features or headsets to support, please let me know.
-The best way to do this is on my [Scratch Profile comments](http://scratch.mit.edu/users/-MasterMath-/#comments).
+**If you have suggestions for more features or headsets to support, please let me know.
+The best way to do this is on my [Scratch Profile comments](http://scratch.mit.edu/users/-MasterMath-/#comments).**

 ## Best Practices <a name="Best-practices"></a>

+> [!Note]
-**This section may seem intimidating at first, but it is crucial to ensure quality experiences.**
+> **This section may seem intimidating at first, but it is crucial to ensure quality experiences.**

 ---